Explainer: Why the UK's Brexit proposal falls short for the EU

 Britain has proposed that value-added tax and excise duty on goods moving between Ireland and Northern Ireland should not be paid or accounted for at the border.
 EU officials say this cannot work if Northern Ireland is still aligned to the bloc’s single market regulations.

-The British government has billed its proposals as a “final offer” but Johnson said on Wednesday it was a “broad landing zone” and signaled a readiness to have intensive discussions.
+The British government has billed its proposals as a “final offer” but Johnson said on Wednesday it was a “broad landing zone” and signalled a readiness to have intensive discussions.

 “Boris Johnson was clear ... there is scope for movement,” said Eurasia’s Rahman.
 “But the UK position will have to move very far for there to be an agreement.”